-- National authorities should implement communication programs with all stakeholders to enable informed decision-making, including how individuals can reduce their own exposure. - Policy makers and community planners should implement very low-cost measures to reduce exposures when constructing new facilities and designing new equipment, including appliances. - Policy makers should establish guidelines for ELF field exposure for both the general public and workers.
-The best source of guidance for both exposure levels and the principles of scientific review are the international guidelines. - Government and industry should promote research to reduce the uncertainty of the scientific evidence on the health effects of ELF field exposure.
-Several recommended research projects are already under way through the Electric Power Research Institute.
+National authorities should implement communication programs with all stakeholders to enable informed decision-making, including how individuals can reduce their own exposure.

+- Policy makers and community planners should implement very lowcost measures to reduce exposures when constructing new facilities and designing new equipment, including appliances. - Policy makers should establish guidelines for ELF field exposure for both the general public and workers.
+The best source of guidance for both exposure levels and the principles of scientific review are the international guidelines. - □ Government and industry should promote research to reduce the uncertainty of the scientific evidence on the health effects of ELF field exposure.
+Several recommended research projects are already under way through the Electric Power Research Institute, of which SCE is a member.